-In early 2022 I began to investigate, through studies and small paintings, what I later called the Primal Aesthesis series.
+In 2022 and into 2023 I began to investigate, through studies and small paintings, what I later called the Primal Aesthesis series.
 Which was inspired by my ever-deepening interest in humans’ connection with nature.

 The psychologist Carl Jung, wrote that “the gifts hide behind the wounds.”
 This quote began to take on a different meaning as, we humans, have both a love and indifferent relationship to our natural world.
 As we mistreat nature we drift further from our own essence as primal beings, inextricably connected to the natural world.

 These works are created to tap into the deep and primal feelings derived from sensory connection to and with nature, and with our ancient mythological past.

 “Sometimes I wish I could photosynthesize so that just by being, just by shimmering at the meadow’s edge or floating lazily on a pond, I could be doing the work of the world while standing silent in the sun.”— Robin Wall Kimmerer